toposhaba/a2a-salesforce-apex/README.md

 ```

 ### 4. Add an A2A Java SDK Server Maven dependency to your project

+> **Note**: The A2A Java SDK isn't available yet in Maven Central but will be soon.
+For now, be
+> sure to check out the latest tag (you can see the tags [here](https://github.com/fjuma/a2a-java-sdk/tags)), build from the tag, and reference that version below.
+For example, if the latest tag is `0.2.3`, you can use the following dependency.

 Adding a dependency on an A2A Java SDK Server will allow you to run your agentic Java application as an A2A server.